Stanliest/StudyNote/3AO4/README.md

-# Final exam review for 3AO4 Software Design III: Large System Design
+# Exam review: 3AO4 Software Design III: Large System Design
+Look over slides and take notes of key points\
 He said the slides are not substitudes for attending class

 ## slide 1 Introduction